 In March 2020, the Company began to monitor the global effects of "COVID-19," an infectious disease caused by Severe Acute Respiratory Syndrome Coronavirus 2 (SARS CoV-2) that was first detected in November 2019 in the city of Wuhan, China.
-The subsequent spread of COVID-19 to the U.S. and many other parts of the world led the World Health Organization to characterize COVID-19 as a pandemic on March 11, 2020.
+The subsequent spread of COVID-19 to the U.S. and many other parts of the world led the World Health Organization ("WHO") to characterize COVID-19 as a pandemic on March 11, 2020.
 Thereafter, most U.S. states imposed "stay-at-home" orders on their populations to stem the spread of COVID-19.
 Of specific interest to the Company, stay-at-home orders were imposed in the state of California on March 20, 2020.

 On March 23, 2020 the Company enacted a Business Continuity Plan in response to COVID-19.
-Beginning March 30, 2020, the Company furloughed approximately 52 employees, leaving behind only staff deemed essential for day-to-day administrative operations for a minimum period of 45 days.
-The Company's Leadership Team volunteered to take a 25% temporary salary cut as well as the fiscal 2020 Executive Bonus in equity in lieu of cash if earned.
-In addition, approximately 25 other top company managers volunteered to take a similar 15% reduction in salary.
-Several employees returned to work June 1st, most with the 15% voluntary salary cuts, with others scheduled to return in a staggered manner through to the end of September.
-Additionally, in March 2020, the directors voted to take a temporary 25% reduction in base cash retainer in support of the Company's Business Continuity Plan.
-As a result of the continued global economic slowdown due to COVID-19 and the associated decline in global crude oil prices, the Company eliminated 26 employees on June 1, 2020.
-During the period of March 30, 2020 to June 1, 2020, the Company had a limited production capability of new microturbine products, but had pre-built approximately 5.9 MW of microturbine finished goods during March 2020, for shipment during this period of suspended production.
-The Company continues to maintain a crew of essential operations employees to manufacture microturbines at the current reduced demand levels, manufacture service engines, remanufacture spare parts and provide service spares in support of FPPs and global distributor spare parts orders.
-The Company's vendor supply chain has been impacted by the pandemic, however it continues to be operational as of today.
+Beginning March 30, 2020, the Company furloughed 52 employees, leaving behind only staff deemed essential for day-to-day administrative operations for a minimum period of 45 days.
+The Company's Leadership Team volunteered to take a 25% temporary salary cut as well as the Fiscal 2020 Executive Bonus in equity in lieu of cash if earned.
+In addition, 25 other top Company managers volunteered to take a similar 15% reduction in salary.
+Several employees returned to work June 1, 2020, most with the 15% voluntary salary cuts, with others returning in a staggered manner through the end of September 2020.
+Additionally, in March 2020, the Board voted to take a temporary 25% reduction in base cash retainer in support of the Company's Business Continuity Plan.
+As a result of the continued global economic slowdown due to COVID-19 and the associated decline in global crude oil prices, the Company eliminated 26 positions on June 1, 2020.
+During the period of March 30, 2020 to June 1, 2020, the Company had limited production capability of new microturbine products, but had pre-built approximately 5.9 MW of microturbine finished goods during March 2020 for shipment during this period of suspended production.
+On September 28, 2020 salaries were returned to 100% and remaining furloughed employees returned to work.
+The Company's vendor supply chain has also been impacted by the pandemic; however, the Company has been able to maintain sufficient supply flow to continue operations as of the date herewith.